 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt.
 Each thread must be 400–500 words, include at least 5 references, and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 classmates’ threads.
 Each reply must be 200–250 words and must include at least 1 reference to the course readings and at least 1 Scripture reference.

-The student will write 3 research-based essays in current Turabian format that focus on the topics outlined within the course.
-Essays 1 and 2 will each be 4 pages and include at least 1 primary and scholarly source, and 3 biblical references.
-Essay 3 will be 7–10 pages and will trace and analyze the question “Why be moral?” as discussed by the student’s choice of 4 philosophers found in the textbook Why Be Good?
-Essay 3 will include 8 scholarly and primary source references, and at least 4 biblical references.
+The final ethical analysis paper must be 7–10 pages and will trace and analyze the question “Why be moral?” as discussed by the student’s choice of 4 philosophers found in the assigned readings.
+The final paper will include 8 scholarly and primary source references, and at least 4 biblical references.